-Every new student (including readmits) enrolling for spring 2010 forward is required to submit a \$150 tuition deposit as an advanced payment on tuition charges.
+Every new student is required to submit a \$150 tuition deposit as an advanced payment on tuition charges.
 The tuition deposit must be paid prior to registration of classes.
 College of Saint Mary encourages students to deposit only when they are fully committed to attend CSM.
 Therefore, CSM strongly discourages students from double-depositing (the practice of remitting deposits to multiple institutions) or depositing prior to full commitment.